Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

 **Accuracy** - attention to detail, not to leave open ends.

-**Transparency** and **honesty **-

-* Contribution and knowledge sharing.

-* Teamwork
+**Transparency** and **honesty **- We provide both our customers and employees the ability to freely see what is there, and also willingness to tell them what it is.

-* Get out of the comfort zone - open to try new things, initiate and take on extra responsibility.
-Dare to make mistakes, this is a great opportunity to learn and grow.
+**Get out of the comfort zone** - Open to try new things, initiate and take on extra responsibility.
+Dare to make mistakes, as a great opportunity to learn and grow.

-* Solving problems - not only find problems, also make effort to find a solution for them.
+**Solving problems** - not only find problems, also make effort to find a solution for them.

+**Contribution and knowledge sharing**.